 These Easy Christmas Stockings are one of the 50 FREE patterns included with the new Cricut Maker machine!
 Find out why this machine is a game-changer for sewing, and get the tutorial for how to make Christmas stockings of your own!

-I have teamed up with a bunch of fellow bloggers to share the entire 50-project collection today, so be sure to scroll all the way down to the bottom of this post for more projects and an INCREDIBLE giveaway that you really don’t want to miss!
+I have teamed up with a bunch of fellow bloggers to share the entire 50-project collection today, so be sure to scroll all the way down to the bottom of this post for more projects that you won’t want to miss!

 To coincide with the release of the Cricut Maker machine and the free project library, Cricut also released a line of fabrics in partnership with Riley Blake Designs, and I LOVE the prints!
 This fabric collection is called Creative Rockstar, and I used the polka dot print for the cuff and lining of my easy Christmas stockings.